In-Home or Clinic Feeding Support with an IBCLC & Registered Nurse

 A woman holding a smiling baby boy with blue eyes, lying on her lap in a bright room.

-Why it matters?
+Why it matters

 Feeding challenges are common — but they do not have to be endured alone.
-This session supports both you and your baby, helping you feel confident, calm and connected.
+This appointment supports both you and your baby, helping you feel confident, calm and connected.
 The right support, can prevent long term issues, protect your milk supply and support your feeding goals— whatever they are.

 Bond Together & Bloom Forever